 Both the main compartment and front pocket have lockable zips.
 All you need is a small padlock to ensure your pack remains secure.
 The external compression straps even cover up the zips for extra protection.
 Once you’ve buckled the straps up, the zippers cannot be seen at all.

 The All Mighty Guarantee

-If you’ve read any of our backpack or daypack guides, you will already know how much we here at South East Asia Backpacker love Osprey’s All Mighty Guarantee.
+If you’ve read any of our backpack or daypack guides, you’ll already know how much we here at South East Asia Backpacker love Osprey’s All Mighty Guarantee.
 Osprey are committed to delivering the most reliable products to their customers.
 So much so that if you feel your bag has a manufacturing fault or has worn out far quicker than it should, Osprey will repair the bag free of charge.

-The Bad Bits of the Osprey Farpoint 40 and Fairview 40
+The Bad Bits of the Osprey Farpoint 40

 The bottle pockets suck